eHealthAfrica/eHealthAfrica.github.io/_case-studies/eoc-dashboard.md

 > Nigeria has made remarkable progress against polio, but continued vigilance is needed to protect these gains and ensure that polio does not return. [...]
 Immunization and surveillance activities must continue to rapidly detect a potential re-introduction or re-emergence of the virus.
 ><cite>[WHO Removes Nigeria from Polio-Endemic List](WHO Removes Nigeria from Polio-Endemic List)</cite>

-Polio is an extremely contagious virus that causes paralysis, usually in the legs.
-The main form of transmission is in stool, which means that it thrives in areas without good sewage systems.
+Polio is a highly contagious virus that causes irreversible paralysis, usually in the legs.
+The main form of transmission is the fecal-oral route, which means that it thrives in areas without good sewage systems.

 Depictions of it can be seen in art as far back as ancient Egypt, but the first recognisable description of the polio virus is from 1789.
 After a pandemic in Europe and the US, a vaccine was developed by Jonas Salk in the 1950s, and the Americas were eventually declared polio-free in 1994.
 Europe followed in 2002.

 In 2012 the [Global Polio Eradication Initiative](http://www.polioeradication.org/), a public-private partnership led by national governments and spearheaded by the World Health Organization (WHO), Rotary International, the US Centers for Disease Control and Prevention (CDC), and the United Nations Children’s Fund (UNICEF), developed a [Polio Eradication and Endgame Strategic Plan](http://www.polioeradication.org/Resourcelibrary/Strategyandwork.aspx) with the intention of ridding the world of polio by 2018.
-Countries can receive polio-free certification by going 3 years without a new infection, as long as they can prove that they are actively seeking new cases.
+Regions can receive polio-free certification by going 3 years without a new infection, while maintaining a robust and data-backed surveillance system to look for new cases.

 Currently the disease is endemic in only two countries: Pakistan and Afghanistan.
-The WHO removed Nigeria from the endemic list in 2015, after it went for a year without any new cases.
-If no new cases are discovered in the next two years, Nigeria will be certified **polio-free**.
+The WHO removed Nigeria from the endemic list in 2015, after 14 months passed without any new cases.
+If no new cases are discovered in the next two years, Nigeria and the whole Afro region will be certified **polio-free**.

 ## Polio in Nigeria

 In fact Nigeria was provisionally considered to be polio-free 15 years ago, but in 2003 Boko Haram, the Islamic extremist group that controls much of the Nort-East, declared a fatwah agains the vaccine, announcing that it was a western conspiracy to sterilise muslims.

 Since then there have been several cases in the area, the majority of which have  been the result of “non-compliance”, where parents refuse to allow the vaccination of their children.
-Vaccination teams in the North-East have reported being threatened, and they sometimes describe their campaigns as “hit and run”.
+Vaccination teams in the northeast have reported being threatened, which has led to some unique strategies for reaching every child.
+In security compromised regions, teams will participate in “hit and run” interventions, a compressed form of a polio campaign that allows them to get in quickly and vaccinate all children in a short amount of time.

 Despite this, huge progress has been made: as mentioned, the last recorded case was in July 2014.
 Nigerians are considerably more mobile than the inhabitants of other at-risk countries, so if the country is certified polio-free in 2017, would represent a huge step along the way to global eradication.

 ## Polio eradication in Nigeria

-Since it is so virulent, the key to polio eradiction is **100% vaccination coverage**.
-This is achieved by sending vaccination teams out on campaigns, to travel from settlement to settlement administering vaccines to all children under five.
+Because of the high transmissibility of the virus, the key to polio eradiction is **100% vaccination coverage**.
+This is achieved by sending vaccination teams out on campaigns, to travel from settlement to settlement, stopping at every single household to administer administering vaccines to all children under five.
 These settlements can be extremely isolated:

 > Even if you have to go on a motorbike to get to a settlement nearby, it’s still not hard to reach by African standards.
 Think riding as far as you can in a car before you run out of roads, followed by a motorbike trip, followed by a boat trip across a large river, and then a long walk to finally reach the settlement. <cite>Lucy Chambers, EOC Dashboard Product Owner</cite>